-The disputed domain name <saint-g0bain.com> is confusingly similar to its well-known and distinctive trademark SAINT-GOBAIN.
-Indeed, the substitution of the letter "O" by the number "0" in the trademark SAINT-GOBAIN is not sufficient to escape the finding that the domain name is confusingly similar to the trademark and branded goods SAINT-GOBAIN.
+Indeed, the substitution of the letter "A" by the letter "E" twice in the trademark SAINT-GOBAIN is not sufficient to escape the finding that the disputed domain name is confusingly similar to the trademark and branded goods SAINT-GOBAIN.

 This is a clear case of typosquatting, i.e. the disputed domain name contains an obvious misspelling of the Complainant's trademark.
-It is well-established that the slight spelling variations does not prevent a disputed domain name from being confusing similar to the Complainant's trademark.

-Please see WIPO Jurisprudential Overview 3.0, 1.9 ("A domain name which consists of a common, obvious, or intentional misspelling of a trademark is considered by panels to be confusingly similar to the relevant mark for purposes of the first element.").
+It is well-established that the slight spelling variations does not prevent a disputed domain name from being confusingly similar to the Complainant's trademark (WIPO Jurisprudential Overview 3.0, 1.9 ("A domain name which consists of a common, obvious, or intentional misspelling of a trademark is considered by panels to be confusingly similar to the relevant mark for purposes of the first element.")).

 Furthermore, the addition of the gTLD ".COM" does not change the overall impression of the designation as being connected to Complainant's trademark.
-It does not prevent the likelihood of confusion between the disputed domain name and Complainant, its trademark and its domain names associated.

-Please see WIPO Jurisprudential Overview 3.0, 1.1 ("The applicable Top Level Domain ("TLD") in a domain name (e.g., ".com", ".club", ".nyc") is viewed as a standard registration requirement and as such is disregarded under the first element confusing similarity test.").
+It does not prevent the likelihood of confusion between the disputed domain name and the Complainant, its trademark and its domain names associated (WIPO Jurisprudential Overview 3.0, 1.1 ("The applicable Top Level Domain ("TLD") in a domain name (e.g., ".com", ".club", ".nyc") is viewed as a standard registration requirement and as such is disregarded under the first element confusing similarity test.")).